dussashivani/Project_09_Flask_PostgresSql_With_Terraform_and_GitHub_Actions/README.md

 - Add health checks post-deployment (e.g., curl the Flask app endpoint).
 - Implement blue-green deployments for zero downtime.
 - Use AWS Auto Scaling for high availability.
-- Monitor with CloudWatch and integrate alerts.
+- Monitor with CloudWatch and integrate alerts..